sitrucp/fitbit_data_viz/README.md

 This project was created to augment and extend the data and visualizations that are available in the Fitbit app and dashboard.
 Fitbit devices actually record a lot of detailed data that you may never see on the Fitbit app.

 Fitbit visualizations almost always contain only summarized data.
-For example, while the Fitbit app shows only a single average SpO2 value for a night's sleep, sleep SpO2, HRV and heart rate are recorded every few seconds.
+However, while the Fitbit app shows only a single average value for a night's sleep, sleep SpO2, HRV and heart rate, they are recorded every few seconds.

 This second level detailed data can be very informative.
 For example, individual second level heart rate measurements throughout the day, or SpO2 measurements made throughout sleep sessions can be presented as scatter charts, histograms, distribution plots (eg box or violin), or binned into ranges.
+Averages can hide informative detail.

+# Content Available

 The interactive web pages include: